Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 |Brudzinski sign|Involuntary lifting of legs|When the patient is lyin flat and lifts their head off the table, there is *involuntary* lifting of the legs <br> <br>This is a *sign* of **meningismus**|

 >[!Warning] Non-specific signs in infants
 >Due to infants not being able to communicate, they cannot state if they have a headache or photophobia.
-As such, it is important to consider meningitis when:
+As such, it is important to consider meningitis or [[Sepsis (and SIRS)]] when:
 >- Fever
 >- Lethargy
 >- Poor feeding